-While others actors may gripe about all the glad-handing and PR they have to do, and some even do it with bad grace, Grant took the industry PR events as opportunities to mingle and meet with his own favourite celebrities as well as opportunities to meet some of his fans.
+While others actors may gripe about all the glad-handing and PR they have to do, and some even do it with bad grace, Grant took the industry PR events as opportunities to mingle and meet with his own favourite celebrities, as well as opportunities to meet some of his fans.

 His social media was awash with selfies celebrating what he demonstrated to be his own good fortune to meet the likes of Lady Gaga, Bradley Cooper, Emily Blunt, and Timothee Chalamet.
 Without any cynicism or trying to be cool he just seemed to get genuine pleasure from being part of all that glamour and glitz.

-When recently interviewed in Variety Magazine by Rebecca Rubin in answer to her question about why everyone was so taken with him he said, “I suppose like anything in life, if you do it straight from the heart, it will connect with people.”
+When recently interviewed in Variety Magazine by Rebecca Rubin in answer to her question about why everyone was so taken with him, he said, “I suppose like anything in life, if you do it straight from the heart, it will connect with people.”

 Another insight into Richard E Grant is how he navigated all of the Hollywood schmoozing in the lead up to award night.
 He attends every single event sober and because of that, he has no choice but to be fully present.
 He said in the Variety interview, “What you don’t know, you don’t miss.”
-Grant hadn’t drunk his entire adult life after he was diagnosed as allergic to alcohol when he was 17 years old.
+Grant hadn’t drank during his entire adult life after he was diagnosed as allergic to alcohol when he was 17 years old.

 So for him, the habit of using a couple of drinks to loosen up or feel more confident isn’t an option.
 He’s just himself, and he allows the natural excitement he feels to carry him through an evening instead of relying on booze to float his boat.

-So what we have here with Richard E Grant is his way powerful of doing things straight from the heart coupled with being fully present which would seriously set any of us on an improved course for authentic connection both in our personal and professional lives.
+So what we have here with Richard E Grant is his way powerful of doing things straight from the heart, coupled with being fully present, which would seriously set any of us on an improved course for authentic connection both in our personal and professional lives.